instea/Cestovne-prikazy/README.md

 ## Setup DB

+In _setup.js_ script, provide user_id and email for admin account.

 If using the dockerized mongo instance with no authentication, the setup db and initial user by this command:

 ```